ska-telescope/developer.skatelescope.org/src/tutorial/database-integration.rst

     CHART VERSION: 14.1.2
     APP VERSION: 11.1.3

-This has now deployed the TangoDB and the DatabaseDS.
+This has now deployed the TangoDB.
 You can now find the connection details with the following:

 .. code:: bash